argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/quantum-espresso.md

 ## Using Quantum ESPRESSO at ALCF
 ALCF provides assistance with build instructions, compiling executables, submitting jobs, and providing prebuilt binaries.
 For questions, contact us at support@alcf.anl.gov.

-If building your own QE is necessary, follow the instruction below.
+If building your own QE is necessary, follow the instructions below.

 ## Building on Theta
 This recipe is verified on Oct 12th 2018 with QE-6.3.